 Check out his Spotify Playlist here.
-Larry is currently open for all sorts of sessions – especially mixing – and his rates are far lower than you might expect so please drop a line.
+Larry is currently offering some special rates on mixing, and his rates are far lower than you might expect, so please drop a line.

 After spending many days locked away recording bad demos of herself, in the late ‘90s Kendra decided to attend recording school in sunny Florida.
 Following the crash course at Full Sail University, she worked for several years as an assistant audio technician at a pro studio.
 In 2004, Kendra moved to Portland and became the studio manager and house engineer at Jackpot! for over a decade, including supervising the move into the current location 13 years ago.
 Jackpot! allowed her to assist and learn from the best engineers and producers around, and gave her the chance to work with some truly amazing artists like mr. Gnome, Quasi, Wooden Shjips, She & Him, Wild Flag, The Thermals, Forbidden Friends, Holcombe Waller, Heroes and Villains, Gill Landry, Nick Jaina, Blue Cranes, and The Ian Fays!
 After stepping away for a few years to study oceanography and work on a degree in environmental physics, as of January 2021 Kendra is back at Jackpot! as studio manager and house engineer, and is excited to start helping bands make records again.

-Justin Chase is a house engineer at Jackpot!
-Recording Studio.
-He also works as a producer/engineer and composer out of Temple Of Time, his home studio in Northeast Portland.
-When he’s not in the studio, he works as a touring multi-instrumentalist with the indie-pop group Pure Bathing Culture.
-Justin has a degree in jazz keyboard and sound recording from William Paterson University.
+Justin Chase has a degree in jazz keyboard and sound recording from William Paterson University.
 After finishing school and moving to Portland, he worked for producer Tucker Martine as an assistant, engineer, and session player at Flora Recording and Playback.
 Credits there include Rosanne Cash, Laura Veirs, Jenn Grant, Mt.
 Joy and others.
 Recently, he’s done engineering work for Pure Bathing Culture and Big Wild, while also serving as producer, engineer, arranger and multi-instrumentalist for various recording projects.
+Justin also works as a producer/engineer and composer out of Temple Of Time, his home studio in Northeast Portland.
+When he’s not in the studio, he works as a touring multi-instrumentalist with the indie-pop group Pure Bathing Culture.

 Jackpot!
 Recording Studio was designed to accommodate freelance engineers bringing in sessions.
 It’s a logically laid out studio, with fully functioning equipment and many well-known models and brands of gear.
 We’re always happy to hear from engineers and producers that wish to bring projects to Jackpot!